Central District of California (Southern Division—Santa Ana)

 Chief District Judge J. Rodney Gilstrap

-Southern District of Texas (Sherman Division)
+Southern District of Texas (Houston Division)